 Distance from the parking: Short

-Road Access: Any vehicle when dry, the road can be inaccessible when rainy
+Road Access: Any vehicle when dry, a road can be inaccessible during wet weather

 Day-use fees: None